RolandVrignon/ChunkWars/README.md

 FastRAG is a web platform designed to streamline the process of creating, managing, and querying Retrieval-Augmented Generation (RAG) projects.
 It provides a user-friendly interface to upload CSV data, vectorize it using state-of-the-art OpenAI models, and perform powerful semantic searches on your custom knowledge bases.

+The core purpose of FastRAG is to enable powerful A/B testing and benchmarking of different RAG configurations.
+It allows you to easily compare different datasets, chunking strategies, or embedding models against each other to find the most effective setup for your use case.

 ## Core Features

 - **Multi-Project Management**: Organize your work into separate, isolated projects.